Taro-Hayashi/Pop-n-top-NarrowPitch/README_EN.md

 ![](img/IMG_6964.jpg)
 Do not soak the flux cleaner to avoid breaking the acrylic.
 ![](img/IMG_6556.jpg)
+Testing.
 Plug the USB cable into the right hand side.
 ![](img/IMG_6399.jpg)

 ## Assembling